shivannis/xandr-docs-public/xandr-docs/articles/monetize/edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md

 ---
-title: Monetize - Edit Buyer Eligibility, Allowed Payment Types, and Targeting Access
+title: Microsoft Monetize - Edit Buyer Eligibility, Allowed Payment Types, and Targeting Access
 description: The article helps you to set the eligibility, allowed payment types, and targeting access. ms.date: 10/28/2023
 ---

-# Monetize - Edit buyer eligibility, allowed payment types, and targeting access
+# Microsoft Monetize - Edit buyer eligibility, allowed payment types, and targeting access

 You can set the eligibility, allowed payment types, and targeting access for buyers within the **Partner Center** screen or in the **Partner Controls** tab.
 The **Partner Controls** tab is also visible to the buyer.
 They can see what you have exposed to and hidden from them.
 Your default settings will apply if you do not set custom